EquiNO: A Physics-Informed Neural Operator for Multiscale Simulations: Introduction

-\paragraph{Physics-informed learning} ML methods have played a revolutionary role in many scientific disciplines, including scientific computing for PDEs, \citep{brunton2023machine,Karniadakis2021}.
+\paragraph{Physics-informed learning} ML methods have played a revolutionary role in many scientific disciplines, including scientific computing for PDEs \citep{brunton2023machine,Karniadakis2021}.
 Several avenues of research on PDEs have been advanced by machine learning, e.g. learning governing PDEs from data \citep{discovery_pdes}, learning reduced representations \citep{Lee_2020,eivazi_vae}, solving PDEs via Physics-informed neural networks (PINNs) \citep{RAISSI2019,eivazi_pinns_rans,wang2024piratenets}, and finite-dimensional surrogate modeling \citep{Zhu2019surrogate}, among others.
-PINNs have been utilized for solid mechanics problems related to inversion and surrogate modeling \citep{HAGHIGHAT2021113741,antonetal2024preprint}, solution of PDEs \citep{Samaniego_dem}, and for heterogeneous domains \citep{HENKES2022114790,REZAEI2022115616}.
+PINNs have been utilized for solid mechanics problems related to inversion and surrogate modeling \citep{HAGHIGHAT2021113741,antonetal2025}, solution of PDEs \citep{Samaniego_dem}, and for heterogeneous domains \citep{HENKES2022114790,REZAEI2022115616}.
 However, most existing approaches are designed for a specific instance of the PDE and can only accommodate a fixed given set of input parameters, or initial and boundary conditions (IBCs), or are mesh-dependent and will need modifications and tuning for different resolutions and discretizations.
 Recently, a new area of ML research, the so-called operator learning, has significantly advanced the ability to solve parametric PDEs.
 This approach focuses on learning operators, which are mappings between infinite-dimensional spaces, instead of functions between finite-dimensional spaces \citep{kovachki2023neural}.
 Operator networks are inherently resolution-independent and can provide solutions for any input coordinate.
-In contrast to classic PINNs, they can solve new instances of PDE in a single forward pass without needing additional training.
+In contrast to classic PINNs, they can solve new instances of PDEs in a single forward pass without needing additional training.
 Notable operator learning methods include DeepONet \citep{lu2019deeponet,lu2021learning} and its extension utilizing proper orthogonal decomposition (POD), referred to as POD-DeepONet \citep{lu2022poddeeponet}, as well as the Fourier neural operator (FNO) \citep{li2020fourier} and PCA-based neural networks (PCANN) \citep{bhattacharya2020model}.
-Additionally, transformer-based architectures such as general neural operator transformer \citep{gnot} and graph neural operators \citep{li2020neuraloperatorgraphkernel} have also shown promise in capturing complex dependencies in PDE solutions.
-In this article, we focus on DeepONet and its extensions.
+Additionally, transformer-based architectures, such as the general neural operator transformer \citep{gnot} and the operator transformer (OFormer) \citep{li2023transformer} as well as graph neural operators \citep{li2020neuraloperatorgraphkernel}, have demonstrated strong potential for capturing complex dependencies in PDE solutions.

 An emerging direction in physics-informed operator learning involves leveraging the variational (weak) form of governing equations to reduce differentiability requirements and improve numerical stability \citep{Kharazmi_vpinn,Goswami_VDeepONet}.
 The deep energy method (DEM) \citep{Samaniego_dem} directly minimizes the potential energy functional for solid mechanics problems, bypassing strong-form PDE constraints.
 DEM-based extensions address complex geometries via domain decomposition \citep{Wang_cenn}, and nonlinear contact mechanics \citep{BAI2025}.
 The variational physics-informed neural operator (VINO) combines the strengths of neural operators with variational formulations to solve PDEs more efficiently.
 By discretizing the domain into elements, VINO facilitates the evaluation of governing equations where each element's contribution to the variational energy is computed analytically similar to FEM, eliminating reliance on automatic differentiation \citep{Eshaghi_vino}.